artainmo/DevOps/cloud/README.md

 SageMaker's training jobs run in a VPC.
 For extra security a private VPC can be used.
 SageMaker depends on S3 for training data and model artifacts.
 Within a private VPC you will need VPC endpoints to enable communication with S3.<br>
 SageMaker notebooks are internet-enabled by default which can be a security hole.
 This can be disabled, but then to access S3, you will need an interface endpoint, also called PrivateLink, or instead a NAT Gateway.<br>
 Training and inference containers are also internet-enabled by default.
 Network isolation is possible but again it would prevent S3 access.<br>
+For secure data in transit, enable SSL/TLS encryption for data in-transit between SageMaker and VPCs.<br>
 When using IAM on SageMaker you can set the following user permissions: CreateTrainingJob, CreateModel, CreateEndpointConfig, CreateTransformJob, CreateHyperParameterTuningJob, CreateNotebookInstance, UpdateNotebookInstance.
 IAM predefined policies we can use are: AmazonSageMakerReadOnly, AmazonSageMakerFullAccess, AdministratorAccess, DataScientist.<br>
 Cloudwatch can log, monitor and alarm on endpoint invocations and latency.
 It can also monitor the node health, CPU and available memory.
 It can even monitor Ground Truth to see how active human workers are.
 CloudTrail records actions from users, roles and services within SageMaker.
 Its log files are delivered to S3 for auditing.